LotusEcho/AdventOfCode2018/README.md

 ```

 ## Schedule
-I'll be posting my solution after I've completed it or at least one day after the particular day has completed, whichever is later.
+I'll be posting my solution after I've completed it or after the leaderboard for that day is full (whichever is later).

 ## Don't Cheat
 Seriously, don't use my solutions to "solve" the Advent of code challenges.
 That's not in line with the spirit of the challenge.